gloggers99/goat/README.md

 unwrap is for testing code.
 - Use `anyhow::Result` for result types. use `.map_err(...)` for conflicting types.
+- Please for the love of god don't rely on ChatGPT or Copilot generated code

 That's pretty much it.
 Just keep your code clean and try to leave docstrings as much as possible.